Is Dental Insurance Worth It?

-Your insurance may require preapproval for dental work other than a check up.
+Your insurance may require pre-approval for dental work other than a checkup.
 Ask the dentist to submit the claims for you in advance and call and verify before you go to the dentist.
-If there is is an emergency procedure you need done, you can call the insurance yourself and see if you still need to wait for approval.
+If you need an emergency procedure, you can call the insurance yourself and see if you still need to wait for approval.
 Taking the time to have claims approved before you have work done can save you a lot of hassle later on.

 Where Can I Get Dental Insurance?

 You can receive dental benefits through your employer or you can purchase the benefits on your own.
 If you are self-employed you may consider self-insurance, which basically means that you save a certain amount of money each month or year to pay for any dental work or visits you'll need.